When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sweet 16 Party Decorations

-To fashion an enticing, beautiful, and classy party venue, here are some ideas for decorations:
+To fashion an enticing, beautiful, and classy party venue, here are some must-have items to include in your setup:

-• Neon birthday sign: A light-up sign screams, “Let’s celebrate”!
-Plus, it looks brilliant in the background of photographs.
+• Neon birthday sign: A custom light-up sign screams “Let’s celebrate” and creates the perfect Instagram backdrop.

 How To Make a 16th Birthday Special